Dorothy Lamour: Career

 In 1936, Lamour moved to Hollywood.
 Around that time, Carmen married her third husband, Ollie Castleberry, and the family lived in Los Angeles.
-That same year, she did a screen test for Paramount Pictures and signed a contract with them.
+That same year, Lamour did a screen test for Paramount Pictures and signed a contract with them.

 Lamour made her first film for Paramount, College Holiday (1936), in which she has a bit part as an uncredited dancer.

 The Jungle Princess and "sarong" roles

 Her second film for Paramount, The Jungle Princess (1936) with Ray Milland, solidified her fame.
 In the film, Lamour plays the role of "Ulah", a jungle native who wore an Edith Head-designed sarong throughout the film.
 The Jungle Princess was a big hit for the studio and Lamour would be associated with sarongs for the rest of her career.
-It also gave her a hit song "Moonlight and Shadows".
+It also gave her a hit song, "Moonlight and Shadows".

 She followed it with a support role in a Carole Lombard–Fred MacMurray musical Swing High, Swing Low (1937) where she got to sing "Panamania".
 She was top billed in The Last Train from Madrid (1937).

 Lamour supported Irene Dunne and Randolph Scott in High, Wide and Handsome (1937), singing "The Things I Want".
 Sam Goldwyn borrowed her for John Ford's The Hurricane (1937), where she was back in a sarong playing an island princess alongside Jon Hall.
 Her swimming and diving scenes were handled by stunt double Lila Finn, who at one point dropped the sarong and was filmed diving into a lagoon in the nude.
 The film was a massive success and gave Lamour another hit song with "The Moon of Manakoora".

 Lamour had a cameo in Thrill of a Lifetime (1937) and was third billed in The Big Broadcast of 1938 (1938) after W.C.
 Fields and Martha Raye; the cast also included Bob Hope in an early appearance.

 Paramount reunited her with Milland and a sarong for Her Jungle Love (1938).
 Tropic Holiday (1938) cast her as a Mexican alongside Bob Burns, Raye and Milland, then she supported George Raft and Henry Fonda in the adventure film Spawn of the North (1938).
 Raft was meant to be Lamour's leading man in St. Louis Blues (1939) but he turned down the part and was replaced by Lloyd Nolan.

 Lamour was Jack Benny's leading lady in the musical Man About Town (1939) then played a Chinese girl in a melodrama, Disputed Passage (1939).